craigwashere/100-Days-of-Python/README.md

 Day 46:		script that prompts for a year then uses BeautifulSoup to query to get the top songs from billboard.com.
 Once the top songs are obtained, we use spotipy to connect to spotify to load a playlist.

 Day 47:		simple script to check a price on InstantPot and send an email when the price drops below a certain value.
 It uses beautifulSoup to scrape the price and python's builtin smtplib library to send the email.
 I believe the idea was to have this run remotely and periodically until an email is received.

+Day 48:		this marks the beginning of web-based automation.
+Using selenium main.py gets upcoming events from python.org, interaction.py enters dummy values in a mock website created by the instructor.
+Selenium2.py is an inherited version of Selenium I used for the cookie automation that plays the cookie game on a website.